The role of interior dynamics and differentiation on the surface and atmosphere of lava planets: Numerical Simulations

-Our 3D simulations show that the interior temperature in the global magma ocean regime is homogenized by turbulent convective currents, although there remains a clear distinction between a colder and warmer hemisphere (Fig.~\ref{method}a).
-In our 2D simulations allowing for phase changes, however, the temperature is buffered by the melting curve of silicates and the homogenization is even more thorough (Fig.~\ref{method}b).
-In both 2D and 3D simulations, the imposed surface temperature gradient generates a global circulation, with downwellings on the night-side and a global return flow on the day-side (Fig.~\ref{method}a, see also Supplementary Fig. S3 and S4).
-We refer to this mean circulation, driven by the top boundary temperature gradients, as horizontal convection \cite{hughes2008}.
-In addition to horizontal convection, the internal dynamics of a lava planet is characterized by vertical convection driven by the temperature difference between the surface and the iron core.
-Although the temperature difference between the sub-stellar point and the CMB might be locally sub-critical with regards to thermal convection, the low temperature of the night-side ensures that the magma ocean is always globally thermally unstable.
-This vertical convection manifests itself as hot plumes forming at the CMB in our 3D and 2D simulations (Fig.~\ref{method}a and \ref{method}b).
+Our 3D simulations show that the interior temperature in the global magma ocean stage is homogenized by turbulent convective currents, although there remains a clear distinction between a colder and warmer hemisphere (Fig.~\ref{method}a).
+In our 2D simulations allowing for phase changes, however, the temperature follows that of the melting curve of silicates (because of latent heat release) \cite{fiquet2010}.
+In both 2D and 3D simulations, the imposed surface temperature gradient generates a global circulation, with downwellings on the night-side and a deeper return flow on the day-side (Fig.~\ref{method}a, see also Supplementary Figure 3 and 4).
+We refer to this persistent circulation, driven by the top boundary temperature gradients, as horizontal convection \cite{hughes2008}.
+In addition to horizontal convection, the internal dynamics of a lava planet is characterized by vertical convection driven by both the temperature difference between the surface and the interior, and the one between the interior and the metallic core.
+This vertical convection manifests itself as cold downwellings sinking in the night-side, and hot plumes forming at the CMB, in our 3D and 2D simulations (Fig.~\ref{method}a and \ref{method}b).
+Although the temperature difference between the sub-stellar point - that is, the location on the planet’s surface that is closest to the star - and the CMB might be locally below the thermal convection threshold, the low temperature of the night-side ensures that the magma ocean is always globally thermally unstable.